Will DePaul cover the spread vs. Louisville? Betting Trends, Record ATS

 - The Blue Demons are 1-6-0 against the spread this season.

-- This season, DePaul has won one of its four games when favored by at least -120 on the moneyline.
+- The Blue Demons have a record of 1-2 in games where sportsbooks favor them by at least -135 on the moneyline.

-- The implied probability of a win from the Blue Demons, based on the moneyline, is 54.5%.
+- DePaul has a 57.4% chance to win this game based on the implied probability of the moneyline.

 DePaul vs. Louisville Over/Under Stats